By Taryn Murphy

 Some of our favorite pollinators are mason bees, a solitary native species that are 1,900 times better at pollinating than honeybees and rarely sting, if ever.
 Mason bees nest in tubes or holes instead of hives, making them easy to care for and nifty friends to keep around.
 Plus, you don’t need any fancy gear to raise them.
 Just get your hands on a few simple materials and you’re ready to go!

 Interested in keeping mason bees?
 Here are the 5 simple steps we recommend to be successful.

 You can buy mason bee cocoons or attract local bees: your choice!
 When purchasing bees, we trust our friends at Crown Bees in Woodinville, Washington for high-quality cocoons.
 But remember to buy soon as most mason bee providers run out of stock quickly!

 If you’d like to attract local bees yourself, it’s surprisingly simple.
-Set out some nesting tubes within an enclosure that keeps them dry and safe.Make sure they’re near a variety of flowers and plants with moist, clay-rich mud source available.
+Set out some nesting tubes within an enclosure that keeps them dry and safe.Make sure they’re near a variety of flowers and plants with a moist, clay-rich mud source available.
 If you craft an inviting nesting place with the right amenities, mason bees are likely to come.